laderast/magic-of-markdown/magic-of-markdown.md

 I'm experimenting with this here: http://church.ohsu.edu:3838/laderast/clusteringLecture/

 ## GitHub Pages

-A nice use of Markdown is for authoring websites.
-You can do this with GitHub pages.
+Another nice use of Markdown is for authoring websites.
+You can do this really easily with GitHub pages.

 GitHub Pages uses an HTML translation engine called *Jekyll*, which is written in Ruby to translate Markdown into HTML.
 You don't really need to know about it, unless you want to use the templating in Jekyll to build something like a blog.

-The one benefit to using Jekyll is that it's a relatively lightweight way to manage a blog without a more complicated, database-using, content management system.
+One benefit to using Jekyll is that it's a relatively lightweight way to manage a blog without a more complicated, database-using, content management system.
 Because of this, it's relatively portable and you can easily take your documents with you if you decide to migrate to another system.

 ## Markdown and GitHub pages